CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/configuration.md

             1. Open Google Chrome or Microsoft Edge (Chromium) browser
             2. Click F12 to open Developers Tools (1.)
             3. Right-click on the refresh button (2.) and,
-            4. Choose the Empty Cach and Hard Reload option (3.):
+            4. Choose the Empty Cache and Hard Reload option (3.):

             ![Configuration and Administration](./media/overview/empty-cache-and-hard-reload.png)
     </div>